- Deposit: $170 + 1st Week Instalment (Total $200)

 Should you wish to alter the payment frequency or Day to Debit contact Australian College of Business and Accounting and at our discretion in most instances we will be able to make the changes you require.
 There may be a fee charged for this service (details of any fees payable can be obtained by contacting Australian College of Business and Accounting on 1300 511 455).
 Any changes made will not affect the total amount you would otherwise have paid over the minimum term of your Contract.

 You can cancel this automatic payment authority (alternatively, Direct Debit Request Authority) by requesting this of Australian College of Business and Accounting or your bank.
 Cancellation of the authority to debit your account will not terminate this contract or remove your liability to make the payments you have agreed to.
-Upon payment of a $200 cancellation fee the Australian College of Business and Accounting may in its absolute discretion decide to cancel your enrolment and in such release you from your liability to fulfill the payments you have agreed to.

 If you dispute any debit payment, you must notify Australian College of Business and Accounting immediately.
 Australian College of Business and Accounting will respond to your dispute within 7 working days and will immediately refund the amount of the debit if we are not able to substantiate the reason for it.
 If you do not receive a satisfactory response from us to your dispute contact your financial institution who will respond to you with an answer to your claim within 5 business days if your claim is lodged within 12 months of the disputed drawing, or within 30 business days if your claim is lodged after 12 months from the disputed drawing.